hamptonmoore/the-plain/_posts/text/2020-7-1-weird-wifi-name-display.md

 Amazon Firestick
 ![](https://cdn.hampton.pw/hampton.pw/resources/iosWifiBug/firestick.jpg)

-Both the s8 and the Firestick are rendering the result in what I deem as the correct way.
+Both the s8 and the Firestick are rendering the result in what I deem as the correct way with it showing the name just with some of the vertical characters cutoff.

 iPhone 6 running iOS 13.5.1
 ![](https://cdn.hampton.pw/hampton.pw/resources/iosWifiBug/iphone-ios1351.jpg)